Michigan Wildlife Repair Services

 Common Nuisance Wildlife Entry Points

 Chimney caps ensure there will be no more raccoons, birds, or bats living in your fireplace.
 Typically a cap will not keep bats out so we recommend installing a 1/2" hardware cloth underneath the cap to keep bats.
 Out.
-If the fire place is natural gas a 1/4" hardware cloth can be used to ensure no bats will gain entry.
+If the fireplace is natural gas a 1/4" hardware cloth can be used to ensure no bats will gain entry.
 There are many types of chimney caps for every flue size.
 We can choose the cap that best fits your chimney stack.

 Ridge vents are vents that sit on top of the peak of your house allowing ventilation.
 Even if there is a fiberglass screen underneath the bats will sit under the vent cap causing the screen to deteriorate.
-Ridge should be nailed down tight to the roof line.
-Some metal caps like the one in the picture have a rubber insert in the end of them.
+The ridge should be nailed down tight to the roof line.
+Some metal caps like the one in the picture have a rubber insert at the end of them.
 Sometimes these fall out or roofers forget to put them in.
 Replacing the rubber insert or filling it in with hardware cloth and roof sealant will get the job done and keep critters out.
-The best way to seal of ridge vents is with Ridge-Guard.
+The best way to seal ridge vents is with Ridge-Guard.

-Often times squirrels, birds or bats will enter your house through an eave area.
+Often times squirrels, birds, or bats will enter your house through an eave area.
 Eaves are areas where one roof line meets another roof line, creating a construction gap.
 Squirrels will get up under the gap and chew their way in.
 A bat will fold its body up and slide right in.
-Birds can make a nest inside the soffit blocking ventilation and also creates airborne bacteria.
+Birds can make a nest inside the soffit blocking ventilation and also creating airborne bacteria.
 Repairs can be made with flashing or hardware cloth.

 Bathroom Vent Covers

 Gable vents are vents that sit on the side of your house and provide ventilation.
 We often need to screen the top of these vents with galvanized hardware cloth.
 Screens from the inside will not keep the animals or birds from roosting or nesting under the louvers.
-Screens typically blend in with shadows making it less noticeable.
-Bats, birds and squirrels are the most common animals entering these areas.
+Screens typically blend in with shadows making them less noticeable.
+Bats, birds, and squirrels are the most common animals entering these areas.

 Can Vent Covers

 Cages over your attic and canned vents can prevent squirrels and raccoons from chewing through into your attic.
 This is also a good technique to keep birds out from underneath the vent as well.
 Screens from the attic will prevent wild animals or birds from entering your attic, but will not prevent nesting under the vent.
 Birds and squirrels will gather nesting material and make homes underneath the vent top.
-Raccoons have often torn off these vent tops to make way into your attic.
-Applying these cages over your vents are sure to keep nuisance wildlife out of your attic.
+Raccoons have often torn off these vent tops to make their way into your attic.
+Applying these cages over your vents is sure to keep nuisance wildlife out of your attic.
 Cage covers typically come in a galvanized metal or a stainless steal depending on your liking